sarmishra/Android-Map-Direction/README.md

 # Android-Map-Direction
-This is an android map direction project to go from one place to another.
-The user can go from the current location to a tapped location, the destination with the help of it.
-I have implemented the Google Direction API to draw a driving route.
+This Android project provides map-based navigation, allowing users to get directions from their current location to a selected destination by tapping on the map.
+I integrated the Google Directions API to display real-time driving routes, enabling smooth and accurate navigation between points.
+The app enhances user experience by offering a simple and intuitive way to explore routes and reach destinations efficiently.